 400+ varieties exist in the world, but you’ll come across four main types in American stores.

-These are green cabbage (the most common variety!), purple or red, Savoy (set apart by its crinkly and dark green leaves), and Napa (aka Chinese variety, with an oblong shape and yellow-green color).
+These are green cabbage (the most common variety!), purple or red, Savoy (set apart by its crinkly and dark green leaves), and Napa cabbage (aka Chinese variety, with an oblong shape and yellow-green color).
+They are all high in dietary fiber and low in saturated fat.

-Incredibly so.
-It’s super low in calories, fat, and carbs.
-The quick boiling process allows it to retain most of its nutrients.
+Incredibly so this leafy vegetable is super low in calories, fat, and carbs.
+Also, the quick boiling process is one of the easiest ways of cooking it that allows it to retain most of its nutrients.

 Just half a cup already contains 35% of the daily vitamin C you need!
 It’s also packed with fiber, vitamin K and B6, minerals like folate and manganese, plus protein.